Behr's Hairstreak Butterfly or Satyrium behrii

-Behr's hairstreak butterfly caterpillars are adapted to rely only on bitterbrush for their food supply, while adult butterflies live on nectar from various flowers such as yarrow, buckwheats, splendid fleabane or dustymaidens.
+Behr's hairstreak butterfly caterpillars have evolved to rely only on bitterbrush for their food supply, while adult butterflies live on nectar from various flowers such as yarrow, buckwheats, splendid fleabane or dustymaidens.

 perched on her host plant, antelope